 The B.S. in Organizational Leadership (BSOL) provides adult learners the opportunity to study theories and concepts related to human psychology, communication, ethics, and business management.
 The BSOL undergraduate degree fosters students’ skills and abilities in interpersonal development and effective leadership.
 Students in this degree complete their coursework in a hybrid format that is flexible and conducive for working professionals.
-It is our goal to graduate students with a strong sense of self-confidence and ability to effectively manage their careers and further academic pursuits.
+It is our goal to graduate students with a strong sense of self-confidence and ability to effectively manage their careers and further their academic pursuits.

 Successful completion of this program requires that students to earn a total of 120 credits.
 The curriculum for organizational leadership consists of a combination of general education and courses in the major.
 The remaining credits may be earned through transfer (including CLEP) and/or elective courses.

 Students will be assigned an academic advisor upon entry into the program.
 The academic advisor will meet with each assigned student three times annually: fall, spring, and summer.
 The advisor will assist students with their academic planning towards degree completion.
 SCPS academic advisors work with students to transfer up to 75 credits from institutionally accredited institutions and other designated accreditors found on the SCPS FAQ page.
 Depending upon the program, students may apply applicable transfer credits to elective and course requirements.
 Some credits from previous programs may not be applicable for transfer.

 Transfer credits may be applied to the following areas:

 - Liberal Arts Electives

 Students may only transfer up to 15 credits towards major core courses.
 Only courses with a grade of C or better are eligible for transfer.
 The academic advisor will complete a course evaluation to determine which credits may be applicable for transfer.
 The academic advisor will submit a completed course evaluation to the dean for final approval of the acceptable transfer credits.